French craft beer and regional food pairing on a table.

 Dark Brune/Porter Rich, hearty Beef stew, duck confit

-If you keep the balance in mind, you’re more likely to enjoy both the food and the beer, rather than letting one drown out the other.
+If you keep the balance in mind, you’re more likely to enjoy both the food and the beer, rather than letting one drown the other out, totally.
+It’s kind of like that for your palate, you know, when one side starts screaming louder.

 Serve Beers at Appropriate Temperatures